cchadd/vae-numerical-experiments/README.md

 ./full_experiments.sh
 ```

-This will train the VAE, HVAE and RHVAE models needed with the same parameters as described in the paper and above and store them in the folder `trained_models`.
-Then, the models are used to run the experiments mentioned above.
+This will train the VAE, HVAE and RHVAE models with the same parameters as described in the paper and above, store them in the folder `trained_models` and run all the experiments described above.

 The results for each experiment can be found in `experiments_plots` in a folder with a unique identifier `EXPERIMENT_NAME_MM_DD_YYY_hh_mm_ss`.